Ohi Omoijuanfo

-Anthony Ohikhuaeme "Ohi" Omoijuanfo (born 10 January 1994) is a Norwegian professional footballer who plays as a forward for Chinese Super League side Changchun Yatai.
+Anthony Ohikhuaeme "Ohi" Omoijuanfo (born 10 January 1994) is a Norwegian professional footballer who plays as a forward for China League One side Changchun Yatai.

 Club career

 Lillestrøm

 On the last day of the 2010 season, Omoijuanfo became the youngest ever goalscorer in the Norwegian top division, at 16 years and 300 days.
 His record was broken by Håkon Lorentzen of Brann in 2013.

 On 16 March 2011, Omoijuanfo signed a professional contract with Lillestrøm which would end after the 2013 season.
 On 23 May 2013, it was announced that Omoijuanfo had agreed to a new contract that would keep him at Lillestrøm till the end of the 2015 season.

 Jerv

 On 5 March 2015, Omoijuanfo joined Jerv on a free transfer and agreed to a contract that lasted till the end of the 2015 season.

 Stabæk

 On 4 November 2015, Omoijuanfo signed a three-year contract with Stabæk Fotball, to commence on 1 January 2016.
 He made his Stabæk debut on 11 March 2016 in an Eliteserien game Stabæk lost 1–0 away against Aalesund.
 Omoijuanfo scored his first goal for Stabæk on 3 April 2016 in a game Stabæk lost 3–1 away against Bodø/Glimt.

+One of his most important performances of the 2016 Eliteserien playoff, when Stabæk faced his old club Jerv in a relegation playout.
+Stabæk was 0–1 down on aggregate when Omoijuanfo scored twice in the 83rd and 85th minute, Stabæk avoiding relegation.

+In the 2017 Eliteserien, Omoijuanfo scored 17 goals and became runner-up on the top goalscorer chart behind Nicklas Bendtner.
+He was more often fielded as a winger in the 2018 Eliteserien and scored less frequently.